-There are several motivational dog toys available and some that you can fill with treats so your dog has to try to empty the toy to retrieve them; these are good for dogs that bore easily.
+Several motivational dog toys are available and some that you can fill with treats, so your dog has to try to empty the toy to retrieve them; these are good for dogs that bore easily.

-Tug toys are great and ideal for pups that want to play with you all of the time as are balls and Frisbees; which provide an option for both play and activity.
+Tug toys are ideal for pups that want to play with you all of the time, as are balls and Frisbees, which provide an option for both play and activity.

-Choosing a dog toy that will suit your dog can sometimes be decided on their breed and size.
-For example, buying a huge ball for a very small dog will be pointless.
+Choose toys that suit your dog based on its breed and size.
+For example, buying a huge ball for a tiny dog will be pointless.

-You should also only ever give your dog toys that are made for animals and are safe for them.
-Dog toys will not splinter and they are nontoxic.
+You should also only ever give toys made for animals that are safe for them.
+Buy toys that will not splinter, and are nontoxic.

-By providing your dog with plenty of toys of all different types, you are displaying good dog care.
+By providing your dog with plenty of toys of all different types, you display good dog care.

 Your canine will appreciate the love and will learn that good behavior provides rewards.
-Dogs respond well to a reward system and they will quickly learn that dog toys are a reward for leaving other items alone.
+Dogs respond well to a reward system, and they will quickly learn that toys are a reward for leaving other items alone.

 Kelly Marshall is a featured author on Oh My Dog Supplies.
 For more articles by Kelly, visit Oh My Dog Supplies.